Zenobia Powell Perry: Career

 Perry worked as a professor for much of her life and began seriously composing when she was in her forties.
 From 1941 to 1945 Perry taught while attending the Colorado State Teachers College.
 Two years later, she held a faculty position at the University of Arkansas at Pine Bluff (UAPB), where she remained until 1955.
 During the years of 1949 and until she left UAPB, Perry toured with Kelton Lawrence as a piano duo in order to recruit students for UAPB.

 From 1955 to 1982, she was a faculty member and composer-in-residence at Central State University, in Wilberforce, Ohio.
 She continued to volunteer "on behalf of the African American community" after she retired.

 In 1998 she was honored by the University of Wyoming, winning the Arts and Sciences Outstanding Alumni Award.

 Work

 Perry's music is classical and "incorporates contrapuntal, tonal, mild dissonance, with some jazz and folk influence."
-According to biography Jeannie Gayle Poole, she was "also influenced by black American and Native American folklore, music, language and poetry."
+According to biographer Jeannie Gayle Poole, she was "also influenced by black American and Native American folklore, music, language and poetry."
 She wrote an opera, Tawawa House, first performed in 1987 and revived in 2014.
 Perry also wrote for orchestra, bands and composed a mass.
+One of her most widely performed pieces is Threnody, a song cycle composed for her daughter set to the poetry of Donald Jeffrey Hayes.
+It was initially filed for copyright under the title Atmosphere: A Cycle of Songs in 1974, labeled as Op.
+12.